bigfont/2013-128CG-Vendord/README.md

 	- Show all files in the solution explorer.
 	- Right click on the newly published version of Vendord (e.g. Vendord.Desktop.App_1_0_0_64)
 	- Choose Include in Project
 	- (Also include any other files that are new in this version of Vendord.Desktop.App)
-	- Save the solution via Ctrl + Shift + S
-	- Close Visual Studio 2013
+	- Close Visual Studio 2013, saving changes.

 - Push the new publish files to the Internet
 	- Open the BigFont website in Git